The City of Vila Real

 The town’s centrally-located Gothic cathedral is all that remains of the Dominican monastery of São Domingos, constructed for King João I in 1427.

-5 km north-east of Vila Real (indicated on the Google map below) lies the ancient rock-temple of Panóias, where the Romans sacrificed animals (and probably humans) to their gods.
+5 kilometres north-east of Vila Real (indicated on the Google map below) lies the ancient rock-temple of Panóias, where the Romans sacrificed animals (and probably humans) to their gods.

-The small village of Bisalhães, 6 km to the west, is well-known for its unusual black and dark-grey pottery, coloured by wood smoke during slow firing.
-These tough pots are used for storing oil and olives, carrying water and cooking.
+The small village of Bisalhães, 6 kilometres to the west, is well-known for its unusual black and dark-grey pottery, coloured by wood smoke during slow firing.
+These tough pots are used for storing olives and locally-made olive oil, carrying water and cooking.

-The Solar de Mateus, situated just 3 km from Vila Real, is one of the best-known country manor houses in Portugal.
+The Solar de Mateus, situated just 3 kilometres from Vila Real, is one of the best-known country manor houses in northern Portugal.
 Built in the 18th century and belonging to the Count of Vila Real, the house features on the label of every bottle of Mateus Rosé wine.